Grant’s Rants on Christianity

-Wolfgang Simson, in his challenging book Houses That Changed The World, writes: "Jesus expects [Christians] to live a living faith, to live the truth He preached, or even we preach.
-And when Jesus was asked to explain more clearly what He meant, He said: “I was hungry and you gave me something to eat, I was thirsty, and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”
+Wolfgang Simson, in his challenging book “Houses That Changed The World” writes, “Jesus expects Christians to live the truth He preached.
+Jesus said: “I was hungry and you gave me something to eat, I was thirsty, and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”
 (Mt.25:35,36)

-Bob Goff writes in his book Love Does, "God says to ordinary people like me and you that instead of closing our eyes and bowing our heads, sometimes He wants us to keep our eyes open for people in need, do something about it, and bow our whole lives to Him instead. ...
-God wants us to get some skin in the game and to help make a tangible difference.
-He wants us to battle injustice, to look out for orphans and widows, to give sacrificially."
+Bob Goff writes in his book “Love Does”: “God says to ordinary people like me and you that instead of closing our eyes and bowing our heads, sometimes He wants us to keep our eyes open for people in need, do something about it, and bow our whole lives to Him instead.”